Energy Healing

 One thing that's consistent in Pellowah's philosophy is that it doesn't aim to create dependence.
 The goal is to expand your own capacity for clarity and self-direction, so over time, the intention is that you need it less often, not more.

 Pellowah training is offered at three levels.
 Levels 1 and 2 are typically taught together over a weekend and qualify you to offer Pellowah healing to others.
-Level 3 is the teacher training for those who want to initiate new practitioners.
+Level 3 is the teacher training for those who want to initiate new practitioners, and is only taught by Kachina Ma'an.
 Many people choose to complete Levels 1 and 2 not to build a practice, but simply to access the technique for their own ongoing development, which is equally valid.

 What exactly is the Pellowah Healing Technique?